fmnxl/fmnxl.com/content/_index.md

 +++

 ## About
-Designing and building web applications since 2006.

-My primary areas of work and interest are:

-- Designing and building user interfaces (JS)
-- Building web APIs (JS, Python)
-- Build systems & shell scripting (Nix, Unix)
-- Functional programming (Haskell)
+Primarily I design user interfaces and build web applications (mostly with Javascript and Python).
+I like functional programming.
+I especially like using [Nix](https://nixos.org/).

+Outside tech, I'm a linguistics hobbyist.
+I enjoy learning languages (id, en, zh, de, ru, es, vn).
-Currently working remotely from Jakarta, Indonesia (GMT+7).

-Previously worked for startups in London (2016-2020) and Nottingham (2012-2016).
+Currently working remotely from the mountains near Bandung, Indonesia (GMT+7).
+Previously worked in London (2016-2020) and Nottingham (2012-2016).

-## Contact
+## Work Contact

+I build bespoke websites for small businesses.

 For consultancy and project enquiries, please email me at <a href="mailto:work@fmnxl.com">work@fmnxl.com</a>